MichaelLangbein/tdl2/backend/data/wiki/programming/threejs.md

 # Threejs

-## General contepts
+## General concepts
 - `Renderer` an abstraction around your WebGL-context.
   - Data can only be shared within one renderer.
 - `Scene`: a tree of objects
   - Handles nested transformations
 - `Camera`: contains parameters that renderer later uses for projection
   - Does not need to be added to scene.
+(Sometimes is added to scene-objects though to follow their movement.)

 ## Spaces